h8d13/Vase/README.md

 ## Installation/Usage

-### From USB/ISO
+### From the official ISO

 > By default you are already root in the ISO env.
-And in our builds git is already included.

-`$ pacman-key --init  # && pacman -Sy git`
+`$ pacman-key --init && pacman -Sy git`

 `$ git clone https://github.com/h8d13/Vase && cd Vase`

 `$ ./main -t` : Launch TUI forked KDE install

+### From our built ISO

+> Instructions included in the ISO itself and up arrow once for initial clone then up arrow twice to run the installer.

+Or follow the prompts.

-> Follow the prompts here: Some critical sections include disk setup, hardware profiles, bluetooth needed, x11 optional (old NVIDIA hardware for example).
+> In the TUI: Some critical sections include disk setup, hardware profiles, bluetooth needed, x11 optional (old NVIDIA hardware for example).

 Go grab some coffee during installation (it'll be done when you come back).